 - the tie-in knot is done properly,

 - the carabiner is properly clipped to the belay loop,

 - the rope is properly threaded to the belay device,

 - the rope is properly looped to the carabiner,

 - use clear commands (proper communications is the base of safety).

 Experience of our Coaches

 All of our coaches have at least five years of climbing experience.
 All coaches are students of Aleksey Shuruyev (founder of the school) and learned all the same teaching techniques and safety requirements.
 All coaches are CPR and First Aid certified.

 Responsible Teaching and Structuring

 Wearing a helmet all the time while climbing is simply the safest choice.
 During the years, we have developed a common sense helmet-wearing policy.
 It is based on the relative danger of a climbing area and a level of climber’s experience, as follows: All climbers must wear a helmet all the time while climbing.
-All climbers must wear a helmet while climbing traditional or ice routes.
+All climbers must wear a helmet while climbing sport, traditional or ice routes.